Last Updated: May 6, 2024

 Other Work

 Franzen then released "The Discomfort Zone," a memoir," followed by "How to Be Alone," a book of fourteen essays.
 He then started working on his next novel, "Freedom."
 In the year leading up to the publication of the book, he released a couple of excerpts from it that were published in "The New Yorker."
 The book was published in 2010.
 While promoting the book, Franzen became the first American author to appear on the cover of "Time" magazine since Stephen King graced the cover in 2000.
-Shortly after, Oprah Winfrey announced the book was selected for her book club and Franzen made an appearance on her show to discuss the book and the past controversy over "The Corrections."
+Shortly after, Oprah Winfrey announced the book was selected for her book club, and Franzen made an appearance on her show to discuss the book and the past controversy over "The Corrections."
 Franzen has noted several times that "Freedom" was heavily influenced by the death of his friend and fellow novelist, David Foster Wallace.

 Franzen published his next novel, "Purity," in September of 2015 and is a multigenerational American epic.
 The book was not nearly as successful as either "Freedom" or "The Corrections."
 There was discussion of adapting the novel into a 20-hour limited series for Showtime, though the massive budget necessary to complete the project led to doubts over whether it would ever be made.

 In October of 2021, Franzen's sixth novel was published, "Crossroads."
 The book is the first volume in a trilogy called "A Key to All Mythologies."
 The book was well-received by major critics, some calling it Franzen's best piece of work yet.
-Over his career, Franzen has become known for releasing very lengthy books and has referenced his inability to ever write a short novel.
+Over his career, Franzen has become known for releasing very lengthy books and has referenced his inability ever to write a short novel.

 Personal Life